CuteThalia/Flare-Collection/README.md

 - `npm install`
   - Might want to do: `npm install -g gulp`

-Now to build:
+Now to build, `gulp taskHere` where `taskHere` is one of the tasks below:

-- `make:flare-notification-window` : Makes the notification window script.
+- `make:flare-notification-window` : Makes the Flare Notification script.
-- `make:flare-currency` : Makes the flare currency script.
+- `make:flare-currency` : Makes the Flare Currency script.
+- `make:flare-play-music` : Makes the Flare Play Music on Region Touch script.
+- `make:flare-game-over-event`: Makes the Flare Game Over Event script.
+- `make:flare-laws-for-map`: Makes the Flare Laws For Map script.

 All scripts are compiled to the `dist/` directory.
 Each script contains a README to explain some more of how to use said script.